OpenST/developer-guidelines/SOLIDITY_STYLE_GUIDE.md

 }
 ```

-**Note**: Even if emitting an event is technically considered as state change, it should be done at the end of the method in favor of readability.
-Position of event generally doesn't impact security aspect of the contract.
+**Note**: Even if emitting an event is technically considered as state change, it is not necessary to emit the event before an external call.
+For example, events could be listed at the end of the method in favor of readability.